smabhena/mooov/README.md

 # mooov
-Your favourite movie information retrieval app
+An iOS movie information retrieval app builting using Swift